amphp/amphp.github.io/docs/aerys-session/index.md

 ---
 title: Aerys\Session
-description: Aerys\Session is a session module to be used with Aerys
+description: Aerys\Session is a session module to be used with Aerys.
 title_menu: Introduction
 layout: docs
 ---